jonaidsharif/JonaidSharif/README.md

 ---

-Hello, I am Jonaid Sharif, a front-end developer with experience in Machine Learning.
-I have a strong background in creating intuitive, responsive web interfaces using HTML, CSS, and JavaScript frameworks like React and Angular.
-My passion for Machine Learning has led me to work on various projects involving data analysis, predictive modeling, and algorithm development using Python and libraries like TensorFlow and scikit-learn.
-I enjoy combining my front-end development skills with Machine Learning to create innovative, data-driven applications.
-Recently, I uploaded some of my projects, showcasing my ability to merge these two fields effectively.
+Hi, I’m Jonaid Sharif — a Junior QA Automation Engineer skilled in JavaScript and Python.
+I specialize in API testing, bug detection, and load testing, and I’m proficient with tools like Postman, JMeter, and Selenium.
+My passion for quality assurance has driven me to work on diverse projects where I’ve applied automation and performance testing techniques to ensure robust software delivery.

+Recently, I’ve uploaded some of my project work, demonstrating how I effectively blend coding with real-world QA practices.
+I’m excited to connect and share more about how I approach testing with both precision and creativity.

 <!-- [![Header](https://img.search.brave.com/rvUj-4w4gORSmRBVP9aVxDsqz3dWyCtEoOS5KmitwfM/rs:fit:800:600:1/g:ce/aHR0cHM6Ly9taXJv/Lm1lZGl1bS5jb20v/bWF4LzE2MDAvMCpD/LWNQUDlEMk1JeWVl/eEFULmdpZg.gif)](https://jonaidsharif.io) -->